tirzaelise/Afstudeerproject/PROGRESS.md

 I noticed that a lot of state-of-the-art technologies used rule-based natural language understanding and natural language generation.
 Therefore, I decided to keep working in a rule-based manner.
 I wanted to combine rule-based NLP and machine learning, but I don't think I will have enough time to do this.
 Especially since I would also have to find a data set.

 I rewrote a lot of code to understand natural language.
 Parsing is now done using StanfordDependencyParser, because this picked up on negations a lot better and it was a lot easier to work with than pracTNLPTools.
 I also started working on using NLTK's WordNet to find synonyms of verbs and nouns so that the robot can understand what is being said in a sentence.

+Things that need to be done: Check whether a sentence is a question, this would change the dialogue path that has to be taken.
+Create a list of key words that holds most of the information about drinks that is in the database so that they can be checked for the NLU module.